afontainec/chinchay-docs/docs/docs/model.md

-The most fascinating and value piece of Chinchay it's the flexible TableGateway model.
+The most fascinating and valuable piece of Chinchay it's the flexible TableGateway model.
 It handles all the interaction from and to a certain table in the database, without you knowing any sql!
 With it, you will easily be able to create, read, update, delete, count, sum and many other operations in the database, it's true, it's just that simple.
 If by any chance you are a sql master and want to go beyond, Chinchay will allow you to do so.

 ## Table Data Gateway